MHRAC - Mental Health Response Advisory Committee:

 • Conducting a yearly analysis of incidents to determine if the CDP has enough specialized CIT officers, if they are deployed effectively and responding appropriately, and recommending changes to policies and procedures regarding training.

-Upcoming Meetings – (recording will posted after meeting):
+Upcoming Meetings – (recording will be posted after meeting):